mthiebaux/JSNtemplate/README.md

 1: ping
 ```

-Client 1 then responds with a 'pong' message with a 1 second delay, entering into a loop with client 0, until either client tells the other to stop:
+Client 1 automatically responds with a 'pong' message, entering into a loop with client 0 (with a 1 second delay), until either client tells the other to stop:

 ```
 1: stop